What Social Media Use Do People Regret? An Analysis of 34K Smartphone Screenshots with Multimodal LLM

-The construct of ``regret'' illuminates not only the behaviors that a person dislikes but, more importantly, the behaviors that they dislike and \textit{yet perform anyway}~\cite{loomes1982regret, zeelenberg1999anticipated, saffrey2008praise}.
-We encountered systematic patterns linking the design of an app with particular behaviors and, subsequently, linking particular behaviors with later feelings of regret (see Figure~\ref{fig:activity-proportion}).
-For example, Instagram users began their sessions by viewing content from people they follow but were gradually funneled into viewing algorithmically recommended content from unknown accounts; Reddit users gradually descended into comment black holes; TikTok users engage with mostly recommended content the moment they landed on the app.
+We encountered systematic patterns linking particular behaviors with later feelings of regret (see Figure~\ref{fig:activity-regret}) and linking the design of an app with particular behaviors (see Figure~\ref{fig:activity-proportion}).
+For example, Instagram users began their sessions by viewing content from people they follow but were gradually funneled into viewing algorithmically recommended content from unknown accounts; Reddit users gradually descended into comment black holes; TikTok users engaged with mostly recommended content the moment they landed on the app.
 All of these patterns reflect a shift away from behaviors users value and toward behaviors they do not.
-Importantly, they also reflect recurring behaviors in response to specific apps, suggesting that the design of these interfaces contributes to users engaging in behaviors they dislike and yet perform anyway.

 These findings have important implications for regulating attention-economy designs.
 Regulation of the technology industry strives to protect users from harm, including deceptive and manipulative practices that encourage users to act against their own best interests~\cite{communicationacm}.
 Historically, this work has targeted financial and data-privacy harms (e.g., ~\cite{mathur2019, bosch2016tales}), identifying, for example, manipulative designs that encourage users to make purchases they do not need or intend to make.
 A growing body of academic work has called for the investigation of attentional harm~\cite{switchtube} and shown that attention-capture designs are widespread~\cite{roffarello2023}.
 However, demonstrating manipulation and harm has been comparatively challenging with respect to users' engagement, because the fact that a user chooses to engage is argued to be a reflection of their preferences~\cite{richards2024against}.
-Our results provide continuing evidence that users' engagement decisions are not always a reflection of their intrinsic desires, and instead, are predictable attentional responses that go against their best interests.
+Our results provide continuing evidence that users' engagement decisions are not always a reflection of their intrinsic desires, but instead reflect a lack of justifiability that increases regret and goes against their best interests.